-Melbourne Guitar Academy was founded in 2015 in a spare bedroom set up as a teaching space and has since grown into Melbourne's most popular and highest rated guitar school operating out of a professional studio in Essendon with a team of 5 teachers and over 180 students.
+Melbourne Guitar Academy was founded in 2015 in a spare bedroom set up as a teaching space and has since grown into Melbourne's most popular and highest rated guitar school operating out of two professional studios in (Essendon and Wantirna South) with a team of 10 teachers and over 250 students.
 Melbourne Guitar Academy is the home of Melbourne’s Best Guitar Lessons and is a thriving community of aspiring guitarists and musicians.

-Visit our homepage to book a FREE trial lesson so that you can discover a guitar lesson experience like no other!
+Visit our homepage to book a FREE trial lesson so that you can discover for yourself a guitar lesson experience like no other!

 Our Mission Statement here at Melbourne Guitar Academy is